France national rugby union team: Coaching and management history

 In April 2019, then-French Rugby Federation president Bernard Laporte announced that Fabien Galthié would be appointed as head coach of the team after the 2019 World Cup.
 A week later, Jacques Brunel also confirmed that Galthié joined the France management crew as an assistant to prepare the team for the 2019 World Cup.
 After the World Cup, the federation formalizes the new coaching staff structured around Fabien Galthié.
 Raphaël Ibañez was appointed general manager of the team along with four staff membres: William Servat and Karim Ghezal as forwards coaches; Laurent Labit as backs coach and Englishman Shaun Edwards, responsible for the defense.
-Thibault Giroud, former Toulon head of physical training where he worked with Galthié, was also appointed as head of high permormance.
+Thibault Giroud, former Toulon head of physical training where he worked with Galthié, was also appointed as head of high performance.
 Video analyst Nicolas Buffa retained his positions and became the analysis unit director.

 After the 2023 Rugby World Cup, Ghezal, Labit and Giroud left the France coaching staff and were replaced respectively by Stade Français forwards coach Laurent Sempéré, former international centre Patrick Arlettaz and Nicolas Jeanjean, who became the head of high performance.